 A series of Heckman selection, log-linear and multinomial logit models are calibrated using respondent-level SHS micro-data.
-These models predicted consumption using a combination of demographic, location, PRIZM, and seasonality data as independent parameters.
-The log-linear and Heckman selection models generally estimate the base-level consumption totals like "total current consumption" or "purchases of primary real estate".
-These estimates are then partitioned using multinomial logit models to break total consumption into increasingly more detailed spending categories, defined by a multi-level parent-child hierarchical structure.
-The model coefficients are then scored against a multi-dimensional cross-distribution of household demographics derived from Environics Analytics' DemoStats, PRIZM and custom census cross-tabulations from Statistics Canada.
-This data cube is produced for every postal code and census dissemination area in Canada.
-Altogether, the initial development of HouseholdSpend and FoodSpend required over 700 estimates of consumption using over 200 models and 160,000 coefficients for over 1,000,000 small area geographic units in Canada.
+These models predicted consumption using a combination of demographic, location, PRIZM®, and seasonality data as independent parameters.
+The log-linear and Heckman selection models estimate the base-level dollar consumption totals like "total current consumption" or "purchases of primary real estate".
+These estimates are then broken down into the finer level spending categories by applying percentages of spend derived from the multinomial logit models.
+To do so, the model coefficients are scored against a multidimensional cross-distribution of household demographics derived from Environics Analytics' DemoStats, PRIZM and custom census cross-tabulations from Statistics Canada in a multi-level parent-child hierarchical fashion.
+This effectively partitions the consumption total into increasingly more detailed spending categories, while preserving all intrinsic variable hierarchies defined by the SHS.
+Altogether, the initial development of

+HouseholdSpend and FoodSpend required over 800 estimates of consumption using over 200 models and 150,000 coefficients for over 1,000,000 small area geographic units in Canada.